peterwilli/Thingy/README.md

 - [Make sure Discord is in developer mode](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord)
 - Make a channel, any place you like (bot needs to be able to post to it, so make sure has write permissions there).
 Name it something like `gallery`
 - Right-click on the channel and click "Copy ID"
-- Paste the channel ID in `shareChannelID` in the bot's `config.yml`.
+- Paste the channel ID in `shareChannelID` in the bots `config.yml`.
 Restart bot if its running!
 - Now you and your members can use `/share` for showcasing your fine art!

 # Sister projects